 Somehow, throughout everything, Evan has always made time to pursue his true purpose in life – philanthropy.
 From the impact of his mother’s first diagnosis of breast cancer in 1990, and her subsequent passing in August 2007 due to complications resulting from ovarian cancer, and after losing his friend and 2GE+HER cast mate Michael Cuccione, Evan struggled to find meaning in the attention that comes with a career in the spotlight.

-His answer has been an active involvement with the Susan G. Komen Foundation, The Michael Cuccione Foundation, Autism Speaks, Rebuilding Together, Bras For a Cause, Unicef, and American Red Cross, to name just a few.
+His answer has been an active involvement with the Susan G. Komen Foundation, The Michael Cuccione Foundation, Autism Speaks, Rebuilding Together, Bras For a Cause, Unicef, Operation Warm, and American Red Cross, to name just a few.

 Evan, his wife Andrea, and their 2 sons, reside in Nashville, Tennessee.